QIICR/DICOM4QI/results/epad.md

 <img src="./images/overlap_sc_stroke.png" width=250> | <img src="./images/overlap_sc_fill.png" width=250>

- * **do you support both BINARY and FRACTIONAL segmentation types?** yes, segmentations that are saved as FRACTIONAL are mapped to gray scale.
+ * **do you support both BINARY and FRACTIONAL segmentation types?** yes, segmentations that are saved as FRACTIONAL are mapped to gray scale (see screenshot below showing a FRACTIONAL segmentation)

 <img src="./images/fractionalseg.png" width=250>